eldorplus/react-hello-world/README.md

 ![Karma Running Tests](screenshots/karma-running-tests.png "Karma Running Tests")

 ---
+### Authentication with Google

+Let's take our application to the next level by adding Google authentication.
+To do this we need to install `mongoose`, `passport`, `passport-google-oauth` and write some code.

+    npm install --save passport passport-google-oauth mongoose

+Add a new file `src/server/auth/index.js`:

+    require('./google');

+``

+---
 ### Docker

 Now let's create a `Dockerfile` with these contents, let's call this file `Dockerfile.production`: